-- Highlight the Excel range you wish to name.
+- Highlight the Excel range or cell you wish to name.

 - Go to the NAME Box where you normally see the cell address such as A1:

-From now on, you can use this range name in any formulas.
-For examples, if I created another NAME called “registered” which included the number of registered voters for each party, I could use a formula such as =SUM(registered).
+From now on, you can use this PCODE range name in any formulas.
+For example, if I created another NAME called “registered,” which included the number of registered voters for each party, I could use a formula such as =SUM(registered).
 As I start to type the name, Excel shows it in the drop-down menu with a special icon.